-This flaky, delicious cod fish, plated on top of a hearty eggplant caponata, is full of nutritious vegetables and savory flavors.
-There is no better way to get your veggies than in this rich Sicilian dish!
+This hearty eggplant caponata recipe is packed with vegetables and savory flavors.
+There is no better way to get your veggies than with this Sicilian eggplant caponata!

 Caponata is a traditional Sicilian dish with fresh vegetables and a sweet and sour sauce.
 One of my favorite things about the food from this region is that they’re full of fresh ingredients and are so naturally healthy!